 For example, a pop-up that works on a desktop may become annoying screen clutter on a mobile screen.
 Thankfully, all themes in WordPress’s Theme Directory are mobile responsive.
 Therefore, you don’t have to worry about optimizing for mobile, so long as you leverage the platform’s SEO-friendly capabilities.

-WordPress has many impressive plugins, including ones specifically designed to improve WordPress SEO.
-For example, MonsterInsights allows website owners to track analytics from their WordPress dashboard.
-Others like the Yoast SEO plugin enable the easy setup of meta descriptions, plus checking keyword relevance, for instance.
+WordPress has many impressive plugins, including ones specifically designed to improve SEO.
+For example, MonsterInsights allows website owners to track analytics from their dashboard.
+Others like the Yoast SEO plugin enable the easy setup of meta description, plus checking keyword relevance, for instance.

-To date, there are over 55,000 plugins ranging from analytics to contact forms, social media share buttons, SEO tools, and eCommerce functionality.
-With WordPress, it’s possible to create your entire eCommerce store without prior coding knowledge.
-The available plugins allow you to create virtually any kind of website, from portfolios to directories to eCommerce stores.
+To date, there are over 55,000 plugins ranging from analytics to contact forms, social media share buttons, and SEO tools.
+With WordPress, it’s possible to create an entire website without prior coding knowledge.
+The available plugins allow you to create virtually any kind of website, from portfolios to directories.

-eCommerce, and most websites for that matter, act as information hubs.
-Due to social media, customers interact with brands on various platforms.
+Most websites for that matter, act as information hubs.
+Due to social media campaigns, users interact with brands on various platforms.
 When you add social media icons to your website, you make it part of a chain of shared connections and increase user engagement.

-Not only does WordPress have customized on-site social media buttons that let readers share content, but WordPress plugins also leverage the power of social networks to drive traffic to your store.
+Not only does WordPress have customized on-site social media buttons that let readers share content, but WordPress plugins also leverage the power of social networks to drive traffic to your website.

-Therefore, connecting your eCommerce website to your social media accounts ensures new website content is automatically published on your socials.
-A strong content marketing strategy will always direct traffic to your website, especially if you create SEO-friendly marketing assets.
+Therefore, connecting your website to your social media accounts ensures new website content is automatically published on your socials.
+A strong content marketing strategy will always direct traffic to your website, especially if you create user-friendly marketing assets.

 Since plenty of developers use WordPress, and because it’s open-source, the platform has excellent community support.
 Website builders often have powerful capabilities but lack strong support systems, so websites seldom reach their full potential.
 Not so with WordPress.